zephir-lang/zephirc/docs/GettingStarted.md

 # Getting Started

+The purpose of this document is to explain how Zephir is built internally.
+If you're interested in helping to improve Zephir, this is the information you need.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites